Basque Country

 Bilbao – The region’s largest population and home to the Guggenheim Museum

-The Basque capital, Vitoria-gasteiz is about 3 hours 30 minutes driving from Madrid.
-By rail it is just under 4 hours from Madrid to Vitoria-gasteiz.
+The Basque capital, Vitoria-Gasteiz, is about 3 hours 30 minutes driving from Madrid.
+Hire a Car

 You can fly to San Sebastian from Madrid, Barcelona with Vueling airlines.
 Flights are available from many European cities.
 Driving time from Madrid is about 4 hours 30 minutes.
 A train from Madrid will take about 5 hours 30 minutes.